-Figure 5: Total output generated by South East institutions, 2011-12 wholesale and retail, and business activities.
+Figure 5: Total output generated by Yorkshire and Humberside institutions, 2011-12

+The impact was spread across a range of other industries, with an emphasis on manufacturing, wholesale and retail, and business activities.
 The spread of impact is determined by the types of goods and services bought by the universities and their staff - as well as from whom they are bought.
 A university may buy laboratory equipment direct from a manufacturer, for instance, or through a wholesaler.
 They may purchase legal services from a local firm of solicitors.
 University staff expenditure tends to be more oriented towards consumer goods and services, many of these from local companies and shops.
 Figure 6 shows the pattern of output impact across industries.